 Schrader, B. Living War, Writing War, Teaching War (Book Project)

 My primary teaching objective is that students leave my class understanding how power relations organize everything from interpersonal relations to why states go to war.
 A major component to my teaching style is tied to attitude, as I push the students to connect their daily lived realities to larger global concepts.
 One of my most important attributes is compassion, and I work hard to ensure that every student has what they need to succeed in my course.
-Teaching at the University of Hawaii, and in the Ethnic Studies department of Colorado State, has allowed me to work with very diverse populations.
-This has given me valuable insight into different techniques for enhancing the experience for under-represented students.
+Teaching at the University of Hawaii, Colorado State University, and now at Central European University, has allowed me to work with very diverse populations.
+This has given me valuable insight into different techniques for enhancing the experience for all students, but especially under-represented students.
 Too often students are allowed to slip through the cracks of academia, and I feel that it is up to us as educators to ensure that all students strive for excellence.

 -This class was incredibly challenging for me personally, and I was forced out of my comfort zone each day.
 I appreciate your willingness to work with me and encouraging me to speak up in class, even though I had nothing valuable to contribute.
 I’m grateful for this challenging experience as I know it will help me in the future.
 Thanks for facilitating a great class.